deni2312/prisma-engine/README.md

 All the software is under MIT (see the LICENSE file) and the icons are from <a target="_blank" href="https://icons8.com">Icons8</a>

+The NVIDIA Orca scene has a  CC BY-NC-SA 4.0 ( https://creativecommons.org/licenses/by-nc-sa/4.0/ )

 ## Feature Requests